Legal research

 Dates and times offered:

-This 60 minute session will show you how to effectively map out a search strategy before you begin your search.
-This will reduce the amount of time you spend researching.
-The session will focus on a four-step process that can be used for all online research and a structure that can be used to document the research you’ve undertaken.
-We strongly recommend that you have completed Module 1 and 2 before you undertake this training.
+This third webinar will take you through how to effectively map out a search strategy before you begin, to reduce the amount of time you spend researching.
+The session will focus on a four-step process that can be used for all online research and a structure that can be used to document the research undertaken.
+Students will learn how to:

 Dates and times offered: